Skip to main content

 Property Tax Relief for Seniors in Virginia

 Bottom line: Virginia does not have one automatic statewide senior property tax break.
-Instead, state law lets counties, cities, and towns create their own real estate tax relief programs, so help can look very different from one place to the next.
-Your best move is to check your own locality’s current rules right away, because relief may come as a partial exemption, full exemption, freeze, deferral, or a mix of those tools.
+Instead, state law lets localities create their own real estate tax relief programs.
+Help can look very different from one county, city, or town to the next.
+Your best move is to check your own locality’s current rules right away.
+Relief may come as a partial exemption, full exemption, freeze, deferral, or a mix of those tools.

 If this tax bill could put your home at risk this week